blastbeng/spotisub/README.md

 ## Next steps and improvements

 * Implement Spotdl to have an option to download a track if it is missing from the subsonic database.
-Take a look at here: [spotdl](https://github.com/spotDL/spotify-downloader)
+Take a look at spotdl here: [https://github.com/spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader)

 ## Acknowledgments